baibhavanand/fbuid/README.md

  </h2>

   1. ```fbuid```:
-  Simply enterting fbuid will prompt you to enter username and then show you the UserID for that username.
+  Simply entering fbuid will prompt you to enter username and then show you the UserID for that username.

   <p align="center">
     <img src="/screenshots/FbUIDnormal.png">